mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Friday, 05 December 2025

-- The average temperature today is 6.36˚C,
+- The average temperature today is 7.67˚C,
-- With highs of 7.19˚C and lows of 5.94˚C,
+- With highs of 8.32˚C and lows of 7.05˚C,
-- It may feel like 0.85˚C with moderate rain
+- It may feel like 2.42˚C with light rain
-- The wind speed is 12.35m/s and visibility is 6000m
+- The wind speed is 13.38m/s and visibility is 5000m
-- The pressure is 994hPa and humidity is 91%
+- The pressure is 990hPa and humidity is 92%
 - The sun will rise at 07:59 and set at 15:59

 <!-- weather_marker ends -->